jameshanlon/cheese/cheese/pages/faq.md

-To help you establish a Segment, we would share with you our experience, processes, equipment specifications and software, and provide training for Energy Tracers.
-It is our principal concern is that any expansion of the CHEESE Project maintains an outstanding standard of community engagement, Energy Tracer proficiency, and survey delivery and we would work closely with you to ensure this.
+To help you establish a Segment, we would share with you our experience, processes, equipment specifications and software, and provide training for surveyors.
+It is our principal concern is that any expansion of the CHEESE Project maintains an outstanding standard of community engagement, surveyor proficiency, and survey delivery and we would work closely with you to ensure this.

 If you are interested in setting up a new CHEESE Segment, then please read carefully through the information on this website to understand how we operate,